Table of Contents

 Faculty emeriti.
 An emeritus faculty member who is not currently an employee of the University may submit a petition alleging a covered violation only: 1) if such violation occurred prior to termination of employment; or 2) if a written contract signed by the authorized University official during the employment period is violated after the employment terminates; provided, however, that the remedy in such a case will be limited to a financial remedy.
-A dispute arising under Board of Regents Policy: Faculty Emeriti may not be the basis of a petition, but will be resolved informally in accordance with the terms of Board of Regents Policy: Faculty Emeriti.
+A dispute arising under Board of Regents Policy: Faculty Emeriti may not be the basis of a petition, but may be resolved informally in accordance with the terms of Board of Regents Policy: Faculty Emeriti.

 Covered Subject Matter in the Formal Process